 We need to encourage our children to let stress go in the lead up to exams.

-Include time each day for exercise or sport.
+Encourage your teen to include time each day for exercise or sport.
 Even 20 minutes out in the fresh air can help.
-While you are studying, get up and walk around for a minute every half hour.
+Remind them while they are studying to get up and walk around for a minute every half hour.
 This re-energises the body and refocuses the mind.

 #2.
 Eat Properly

 It is important to eat a well balanced diet in the lead up to exams to nourish and energise the body and mind.
-All too often we grab high sugar snacks and drinks to see us through but, with a bit of planning, we can create quick and healthy alternatives.
+All too often teens grab high sugar snacks and drinks to see them through but, with a bit of planning, you can create quick and healthy alternatives.

-Go out into the fresh air and inhale deep breaths deep into your lungs.
+Encourage your teen to go out into the fresh air and inhale deep breaths deep into their lungs.
 Hold for a moment and exhale slowly.
-This breathing exercise helps get more oxygen into your blood stream and will make you feel energised.
+This breathing exercise helps get more oxygen into the blood stream and will make them feel energised.

 #4.
 Stay Hydrated

 Water, water and more water is key to combat dehydration.
-Make sure your child has water going into every exam to help cleanse away toxins and keep headaches at bay.
+Make sure your teen has water going into every exam to help cleanse away toxins and keep headaches at bay.

 #8.
 Think Positive Thoughts

 Positive thinking leads to positive emotions and a general feeling of well-being and control.
-Re-enforce the message that your child has worked hard and the knowledge is in there just waiting to flow out in the exam.
+Reinforce the message that your teen has worked hard and the knowledge is in there just waiting to flow out in the exam.